stealjs/steal-tools/doc/grunt-build.md

 The `steal-build` options object's values.

 @option {Object} system Specifies the `config` argument in [steal-tools.build].
-The [System.main main] option must be specified.
-Typically, [System.configPath configPath] is also specified, as that is used to set [System.baseURL baseURL].
-Any System [System.config configuration] can be specified; however, most other __build__ configuration values are specified by [System.buildConfig], in the config file.
+The [config.main main] option must be specified.
+Typically, [config.configPath configPath] is also specified, as that is used to set [config.baseURL baseURL].
+Any Steal [config.config configuration] can be specified; however, most other __build__ configuration values are specified by [config.buildConfig], in the config file.

 @option {Object} buildOptions Specifies the `options` argument to [steal-tools.build stealTools.build].